Abbyyuan01/MERN-app/README.md

 Database: MongoDB

-basic functions with CURD of exercises and users
+Basic functions with CURD of exercises and users

 ## Quick Start